The home loan that lets first-time buyers put as little as 3 percent down

 The upsides of getting a SONYMA mortgage

 No false advertising: While traditional banks advertise teaser rates that only less risky borrowers will actually get, SONYMA’s rates apply across the board.
-The rate you see advertised on SONYMA’s website is the rate you get, as long as you qualify with the underwriting guidelines.
+The rate you see advertised on SONYMA’s website is the rate you get, as long as you qualify for the underwriting guidelines.

-Advantages over FHA: You may have heard of loans from the Federal Housing Administration, which also helps buyers who can’t come up with 20 percent, albeit on a national level.
+Advantages over FHA: You may have heard of loans from the Federal Housing Administration, a national program that also helps buyers who can’t come up with 20 percent.
 Though FHA loans don’t have income or first-time buyer restrictions, they do come with higher mortgage insurance costs, and you have to put down at least 3.5 percent, versus 3 percent under SONYMA.
-"Another advantage is that the FHA does not finance co-op apartments," Lavell says.
+"FHA does not finance co-op apartments," Lavell pointed out.

 Buyer privacy: In the past, sellers may have been concerned that a buyer who needs to borrow so much doesn't exactly look like the best financial prospect.
 Recent changes mean "the seller doesn't have to find out.
-In the past, there was a purchase affidavit but that no longer needs to be signed by the seller prior to the application," Lucia says.
+In the past, there was a purchase affidavit but that no longer needs to be signed by the seller prior to the application," Lucia said.

 The downsides of SONYMA loans

-Income limits and purchase price limits: One of the obvious disadvantages of the program stems from the fact that "home prices in and around NYC are so high," Lavell says.
+Income limits and purchase price limits: One of the obvious disadvantages of the program stems from the fact that "home prices in and around NYC are so high," Lavell said.
 "Because of the income limits and purchase price limits associated with the program, it doesn’t work well for a lot of properties."

 The need for a savvy lender: For the fastest turnaround, you'll want to find a lender who handles volumes of SONYMA loans.
 The easiest way to do that is to look up the list of participating lenders on the agency’s website.
 Next, call up a few loan officers and ask them to explain the process to you.
 This will give you a sense of how familiar they are with it.